microsoft/perfview/README.md

 PerfView is developed in Visual Studio 2017 using features through C# 6.

   * The solution file is PerfView.sln.
 Opening this file in Visual Studio (or double clicking on it in the Windows Explorer) and selecting Build -> Build Solution, will build it.
+You can also build the non-debug version from the command line using msbuild or the build.cmd file at the base of the repository.
-It follows standard Visual Studio conventions, and the resulting PerfView.exe file ends up in src/PerfView/bin/*BuildType*/PerfView.exe.
+  The build follows standard Visual Studio conventions, and the resulting PerfView.exe file ends up in src/PerfView/bin/*BuildType*/PerfView.exe.
 You need only deploy this one EXE to use it.

   * The solution consists of 11 projects, representing support DLLs and the main EXE.
 To run PerfView in the